 Like many other Members, I have been inundated with emails from doctors, teachers and parents unable to access the tests that they desperately need.
 Several of them have been advised that if they put an Aberdeen postcode into the system, they can get a test in Twickenham—and they have succeeded.
 How on earth is a world-beating test and trace system functioning like this, and what is the Secretary of State doing to fix it?
 In the meantime, does he recommend that I tell constituents who desperately need a test to game the system in that way?

-No; in fact, it is incumbent on us all to take a responsible approach and tell our constituents that tests are available in large numbers, that the average distance travelled is 5.8 miles and that people should take this seriously and not game the system.
+No; in fact, it is incumbent on us all to take a responsible approach and tell our constituents that tests are available in large numbers, that the average distance travelled is 5.8 miles, and that people should take this seriously and not game the system.

 My hon.
 Friend makes an important point, and it comes to the point that was previously made about Christmas.
 Of course, we will keep the rule of six in place only for as long as is absolutely necessary for health reasons.
 The vaccines and treatments that I spoke about and the mass testing regime are all important in trying to find a way through this virus with a minimal impact on the economy, education and people’s social lives.
-There is not a formal rate at which we will make that review; we keep everything under control, and I have no doubt that we will constantly debate the matter in this House in order to ensure that we come to the right decision.
+There is not a formal rate at which we will make that review; we keep everything under control, and I have no doubt that we will constantly debate the matter in the House in order to ensure that we come to the right decision.

 The Secretary of State is in danger of believing the global figures without looking at the reality on the ground.
 In my borough, which has been working hard with the Government to keep an outbreak down, we have two walk-in test centres, which have been advertised as such to reach the digitally divided and make sure that people can get tests quickly.
 Over the weekend, staff from Deloitte—a private company running this public service—told people that they could no longer walk in.
 That was not communicated to the local authority, so the service was still being advertised as walk-in, and more than 90 people were turned away from one test centre alone.
 This is a fiasco of the Government’s making, and the Secretary of State could intervene now to make sure that, at the very least, there is communication.
 I hope he will release the correspondence between Deloitte and the Department of Health and Social Care so that we can see exactly what has happened.

-We have heard case after case of failure when it comes to testing.
-I have heard from parents, teachers and a vicar in Luton North all saying that there are no walk-in tests, no drive-through tests and no home kits available when they need them.
+We have heard about case after case of failure when it comes to testing.
+I have heard from parents, teachers and a vicar in Luton North, all saying that there are no walk-in tests, no drive-through tests and no home kits available when they need them.
 The Secretary of State talks about capacity, but what we need is access to testing.
 Capacity is nothing without access to testing.
 When can people with symptoms expect to be able to get tests when and where they need them?

 I congratulate the Government on their efforts to increase testing capacity and on working with local authorities to do so.
 As a result of the soaring number of covid cases in Manchester, however, some people are still unable to get the testing they need.
 We know that children are back in schools now and that schools are natural incubators of colds and tummy bugs, which mimic some of the covid symptoms.
 As the flu season gets going, will the Government look at the guidance they are giving to schools and people about how to access those tests?